atawhaidigital/pdf2csv/README.md

 # PDF2CSV
-Extract tables from any PDF into CSV with live preview.
+Extract tables from any PDF into CSV.
 This application uses a local Python script for extraction and does not use any AI services.

 ## Deployment link
 https://pdf2csv-qb1w.onrender.com/